Peter Yorke: Priesthood

 In 1882, after initially schooling at Coláiste Iognáid Galway, Yorke then graduated from St. Jarlath's College in Tuam.
 He then went to St. Patrick's College, Maynooth, where he studied for four years before being adopted by the Archdiocese of San Francisco.
 He was ordained in 1887.
 He was pastor of St. Peter's in 1914.

-In San Francisco, he became the editor of The Monitor, the official newspaper of the archdiocese.
+In San Francisco, Yorke became the editor of The Monitor, the official newspaper of the archdiocese.
+During the 1898 California gubernatorial election, he denounced Democratic nominee James G. Maguire for a book he wrote ten years prior, Ireland and The Pope, in which he argued that the subjugation of Ireland by the British Empire had been orchestrated by certain medieval Popes.
+Yorke's attacks were so severe that Patrick William Riordan, the Archbishop of San Francisco, stated to the press: "Father Yorke is alone responsible for his utterances."
 In 1901, he supported the workers in a Teamsters strike.
 In 1902, he founded and edited a local newspaper called The Leader.

 Yorke was the author of the best-selling textbook The Ghosts of Bigotry, originally republished in San Francisco 1913 from new plates, the originals having been destroyed in the earthquake and fire of 1906.
 It was the genesis work of the Catholic Truth Society, in response to an anti-Catholic literary campaign by the American Protestant Association, and a frank account of the "Black Myths" of English Protestant opposition to the Roman Catholic Church from the reign of Elizabeth I through to Catholic Emancipation and the Ecclesiastical Titles Act 1851 in the 19th century.
 Its concluding chapter sets the scene of Catholic resurgence in the USA.
 The publisher was the Text Book Publishing Company, 641 Stevenson Street.